by Martin Maenza

 “Think of me as the big brother you never had,” Hank continued.
 “If you ever need someone to bail you out, I’m your man.”

-Dawn pushed away a bit and gave Hank a funny look.
-She was kind of bothered about what he said about being a brother figure, given her attraction to him, but she manifested her frustration another way.
+Dawn pulled away slightly and gave Hank a funny look.
+She was somewhat bothered about what he said about being a brother figure, given her attraction to him, but she manifested her frustration another way.
 “Oh, so you think I can’t protect myself?” she asked, hands on her hips.

 Hank threw up his hands defensively.
-“Whoa, girl!” he said.
+“Whoa, girl!” he exclaimed.
 “I didn’t mean that!
 You can take care of yourself.
 I’ve seen it.”

 She relaxed a bit and playfully punched his arm.
 “I knew that, you big lug,” Dawn said.